Kodkollektivet/documents/meetings/meeting-items_2019-04-23.md

 - Codehub responsible
 - Infrastructure manager
 - Fika & Logistics manager
 - Who is applying?
 Any recommendations?

-### Cooperation with Wädur
-- Keep it as it as now
+Idea of William: Social Media posts?

+### Old/New Board Celebration
+- Event in May
+- eg. BBQ

 ## REPORT FROM SUBTEAMS
 ### Marketing & Social Media Team